PubInv/PIRCS-pubinv-respiration-control-standard/PIRCS.md

 # Acknowledgements

-Because we do not want to force microcontrolllers to fully implment JSON, we stick to the simplest possible JSON compatible embodiment, and add two fields to form an acknowldgemt that directly copies the data sent.
+Because we do not want to force microcontrolllers to fully implement JSON, we stick to the simplest possible JSON compatible embodiment, and add two fields to form an acknowledgement that directly copies the data sent.
-Thus the acknowledgent for the command above is:
+Thus the acknowledgement for the command above is:
 ```JavaScript
 { "ack": "S",
   "err": 0,